-- (1) In written examinations, candidates should show that they are able to recognise problems relating to their subject and find solutions for them using subject-specific methods and within limited time and resources. - (2) A written examination lasts between 30 and 240 minutes. - (3) If a written examination component is taken as a term paper, candidates must assure that they are the authors of their work and have used no sources or aids other than those indicated.
-Examiners may use appropriate technical methods to detect plagiarism. - (4) The evaluation period for written examinations should not exceed four weeks.
+- (1) In written examinations, candidates should be able to prove that they are able to recognise problems related to their subject and develop solutions for them, using subject-specific methods and within limited time and resources. - (2) Written examinations last between 30 and 90 minutes. - (3) If a written examination component is taken as a term paper, candidates must assure that they are the authors of their work and have used no sources or aids other than those indicated. - (4) The evaluation period for written examinations should not exceed four weeks.